Pittsburgh to South Bend trains

 We help you find & compare the best buses & trains in one place.

-There are 8 daily trains from Gainesville to South Bend.
-Traveling by train from Gainesville to South Bend usually takes around 32 hours and 6 minutes, but the fastest Amtrak train can make the trip in 25 hours and 41 minutes.
+There is one daily train from Pittsburgh to South Bend.
+Traveling by train from Pittsburgh to South Bend usually takes around 7 hours and 53 minutes, but the fastest Amtrak Capitol Limited train can make the trip in 7 hours and 52 minutes.

-Which train should you take from Gainesville to South Bend?
+Which train should you take from Pittsburgh to South Bend?

 |Train||Daily Trips||Avg.
 Time||Avg.
 Price|